tingerrr/hydra/src/lib.typ

 #import "/src/selectors.typ"

 /// An anchor used to search from.
 When using `hydra` ouside of the page header, this should be
-/// placed inside the header to find the correct searching context. `hydra` always searches from the
+/// placed inside the pge header to find the correct searching context. `hydra` always searches from
-/// last anchor it finds, if and only if it detects that it is outside of the top-margin.
+/// the last anchor it finds, if and only if it detects that it is outside of the top-margin.
 #let anchor() = [#metadata(()) <hydra-anchor>]

 /// Query for an element within the bounds of its ancestors.
 ///
 /// The context passed to various callbacks contains the resolved top-margin, the current location,
-/// as well as the binding direction, primary and ancestor element selectors.
+/// as well as the binding direction, primary and ancestor element selectors and customized
+/// functions.
 ///
 /// - ..sel (any): The element to look for, to use other elements than headings, read the
 ///   documentation on selectors.
 This can be an element function or selector, an integer declaring
-///   a heading level, or a string/content declaring a range of heading levels.
+///   a heading level.
-/// - prev-filter (function): A function which receives the context, previous and next element and
+/// - prev-filter (function): A function which receives the `context` and `candidates`, and returns
-///   returns if they are eligible for display.
+///   if they are eligible for display.
 This function is called at most once.
-The next
+The primary next
-///   element may be none.
+///   candidate may be none.
-/// - next-filter (function): A function which receives the context, previous and next element and
+/// - next-filter (function): A function which receives the `context` and `candidates`, and returns
-///   returns if they are eligible for display.
+///   if they are eligible for display.
 This function is called at most once.
-The prev
+The primary prev
-///   element may be none.
+///   candidate may be none.
-/// - display (function): A function which receives the context and element to display
+/// - display (function): A function which receives the context and candidate to display.
-/// - fallback-next (bool): Whether hydra should show the current element even if it's on top of the
+/// - fallback-next (bool): Whether `hydra` should show the current candidate even if it's on top of
-///   current page.
+///   the current page.
 /// - binding (alignment, none): The binding direction if it should be considered, `none` if not.
 ///   If the binding direction is set it'll be used to check for redundancy when an element is
 ///   visible on the last page.